 Members of the Maricopa County Community College District (MCCCD) community must notify Risk Management if they are diagnosed with COVID-19 or if they believe they have been exposed to COVID-19.
 This includes students who are enrolled in either in-person, hybrid (in-person and online combination) and/or online classes at Mesa Community College.

-Your personally identifiable information, including name, address, and medical conditions will remain confidential and will not be shared with instructors, other students, or staff but your information may be shared with local health authorities as permitted under the ADA.
+Students’ personally identifiable information, including name, address, and medical conditions will remain confidential and will not be shared with instructors, other students, or staff, but students’ information may be shared with local health authorities as permitted under the ADA.
 For more information and/or to submit a COVID report, visit: https://together.maricopa.edu/health-safety/covid-19-reporting

 Tuition Charges and Refunds